 Skip to content

-In 2020, approximately a million Colorado employees did not have access to a retirement savings plan through their employer, making it difficult to build a nest egg for their golden years.
-However, the state of Colorado has stepped up to meet this challenge with a solution of its own: The Colorado SecureSavings program.
+Approximately one million Colorado employees do not have access to a retirement savings plan through their employer, making it difficult to build a nest egg for their golden years.
+However, the state of Colorado has stepped up to meet this challenge with a solution of its own: the Colorado SecureSavings program.

-In this article, we'll answer some of the most commonly asked questions about the Colorado SecureSavings Program and explain how it works and what it means for you.
+In this article, we’ll answer some questions you may have about the Colorado SecureSavings program and explain how it affects Colorado businesses.

 How Does Colorado SecureSavings Work?

-Colorado SecureSavings is a voluntary, government-sponsored savings program created to help employees working in Colorado build savings for retirement.
+Colorado SecureSavings is a government-sponsored savings program created to help employees working in Colorado build savings for retirement.
+Colorado business owners who meet certain criteria are required by law to offer a qualified, employer-sponsored retirement plan or enroll their employees in the program.

 Which Businesses Are Affected?

-Companies offering qualified, employer-sponsored retirement plans are not required to use the Colorado SecureSavings program.
-However, if your business falls under the criteria below, you are required to register for the program or certify an exemption:
+According to the Colorado SecureSavings website, employers who meet the following criteria are required to register for the program or certify an exemption:

 • Has at least five employees